-Bidirectional Austrian-Czech Interconnection (BACI)
+Bidirectional Austrian-Czech Interconnection

 The project of the Bidirectional Austrian-Czech Interconnection (BACI) is a planned pipeline connection of the Austrian and Czech gas transmission networks between the compressor stations Břeclav in the Czech Republic and Baumgarten in Austria, which would directly link the gas markets of both EU Member States for the first time.

-The project is intended to secure efficiently transmission capacity between the two countries and to enable further market integration fostering the liquidity of gas trading places and gas-to-gas competition on gas wholesale markets in the Czech Republic and Austria for more reasonable gas prices, which can also affect neighbouring gas markets positively.
+The project is intended to efficiently secure transmission capacity between the two countries and to enable further market integration fostering the liquidity of gas trading places and gas-to-gas competition on gas wholesale markets in the Czech Republic and Austria for more reasonable gas prices, which can also affect neighbouring gas markets positively.

 In accordance with Act No. 183/2006 Coll., on Land-Use Planning and Building Rules, the plan to execute the Bidirectional Austrian-Czech Interconnection project is included in the version of the Regional Development Policy of the Czech Republic as of 2008.